vitorccs/esp32cam-rc-car/README.md

 }
 ```

-Fine-tuning customizations can be done in the individual files like `DCMotor.h` for changing speed parameters
+Fine-tuning customization can be done in the individual files like `DCMotor.h` for changing speed parameters
 ```c++
 #ifndef DCMOTOR_H
 #define DCMOTOR_H